sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 I wanted to separate authentication from authorization before changing anything.

-The checks I would make are:
+Before changing the policy, I would first check whether the request is reaching Postgres as the user I expect.

 1. Is Row Level Security enabled on the table?
 2. Is there a `select` policy for the `authenticated` role?